-Call for Proposals for SMA Large-Scale Science Projects
+Call for Proposals for SMA Large Scale Science and ASIAA Key Projects

-Opportunity for large-scale observing programs with the SMA
+Opportunity for Large Scale Science and Key observing programs with the SMA

 Call for Proposals.

 SMA Large Scale Science proposals may be submitted to the SAO

 pool by scientists from the worldwide astronomy community in addition

 to those affiliated with SMA partner institutions.
 Accepted Large